juikalan21/Real-time-PII-Defense-/README.md

 Firstly, Flixkart has a PII leakage vulnerability across multiple unmonitored touchpoints in their infrastructure, which has already led to real financial fraud and customer harm.

 # ⚠️ Pain points I observed
 1. **Log Contamination** - Logs from API Integrations from external third-party resources are often unsanitized.
 These external logs pass through the company's internal network without filtering.
 No real time monitoring or encryption of sensitive data in logs.
-This falls under **A09 – Security Logging and Monitoring Failures** in the **OWASP Top 10**.
+This falls under A09 – Security Logging and Monitoring Failures in the OWASP Top 10.

 2. **Application Exposure** - Internal web applications can reder PII directly which can lead to unauthorized access.